jsuereth/jsuereth.github.com/_posts/ubuntu/2008-05-23-setting-up-apache-and-subversion.md

 </Location>
 {% endhighlight %}

 Note: I'm doing something stupid here.
-I'm create *ONE* repository for my project as opposed to using @SVNParentPath@ where you could have multiple repositories later.
+I'm create *ONE* repository for my project as opposed to using `SVNParentPath` where you could have multiple repositories later.
 Yes, this is just for one project.
 We'll go back and fix later.
 (It's a virtual machine remember!)

 Next, create a password: